MicrosoftDocs/windows-itpro-docs/windows/deployment/do/waas-delivery-optimization-setup.md

 If you have a mobile workforce with a great many mobile devices, set Delivery Optimization to allow uploads on battery power, while limiting the use to prevent battery drain.
 A setting for **DOMinBatteryPercentageAllowedToUpload** of 60% is a good starting point, though you might want to adjust it later.

-To do this in Group Policy, go to **Computer Configuration\Administrative Templates\Windows Components\Delivery Optimization** and set **Allow uploads while the device is on battery while under set Battery level** to 60.
+With Group Policy, go to **Computer Configuration\Administrative Templates\Windows Components\Delivery Optimization** and set **Allow uploads while the device is on battery while under set Battery level** to 60.

-To do this with MDM, go to **./Device/Vendor/MSFT/Policy/Config/DeliveryOptimization/** and set [DOMinBatteryPercentageAllowedToUpload](/windows/client-management/mdm/policy-csp-deliveryoptimization#dominbatterypercentageallowedtoupload) to 60.
+Using MDM, go to **./Device/Vendor/MSFT/Policy/Config/DeliveryOptimization/** and set [DOMinBatteryPercentageAllowedToUpload](/windows/client-management/mdm/policy-csp-deliveryoptimization#dominbatterypercentageallowedtoupload) to 60.

 ### Plentiful free space and large numbers of devices

 Many devices now come with large internal drives.
 You can set Delivery Optimization to take better advantage of this space (especially if you have large numbers of devices) by changing the minimum file size to cache.
-If you've more than 30 devices in your local network or group, change it from the default 50 MB to 10 MB.
-If you've more than 100 devices (and are running Windows 10, version 1803 or later), set this value to 1 MB.
+If you have more than 30 devices in your local network or group, change it from the default 50 MB to 10 MB.
+If you have more than 100 devices (and are running Windows 10, version 1803 or later), set this value to 1 MB.

-To do this in Group Policy, go to **Computer Configuration\Administrative Templates\Windows Components\Delivery Optimization** and set **Minimum Peer Caching Content File Size** to 10 (if you've more than 30 devices) or 1 (if you've more than 100 devices).
+With Group Policy, go to **Computer Configuration\Administrative Templates\Windows Components\Delivery Optimization** and set **Minimum Peer Caching Content File Size** to 10 (if you have more than 30 devices) or 1 (if you have more than 100 devices).

-To do this with MDM, go to **./Device/Vendor/MSFT/Policy/Config/DeliveryOptimization/** and set [DOMinFileSizeToCache](/windows/client-management/mdm/policy-csp-deliveryoptimization#dominfilesizetocache) to 100 (if you've more than 30 devices) or 1 (if you've more than 100 devices).
+Using MDM, go to **./Device/Vendor/MSFT/Policy/Config/DeliveryOptimization/** and set [DOMinFileSizeToCache](/windows/client-management/mdm/policy-csp-deliveryoptimization#dominfilesizetocache) to 100 (if you have more than 30 devices) or 1 (if you have more than 100 devices).

 ### Lab scenario

 In a lab situation, you typically have a large number of devices that are plugged in and have a lot of free disk space.
-By increasing the content expiration interval, you can take advantage of these devices, using them as excellent upload sources in order to upload much more content over a longer period.
+By increasing the content expiration interval, you can take advantage of these devices, using them as excellent upload sources in order to upload more content over a longer period.

-To do this in Group Policy, go to **Computer Configuration\Administrative Templates\Windows Components\Delivery Optimization** and set **Max Cache Age** to **604800** (7 days) or more (up to 30 days).
+With Group Policy, go to **Computer Configuration\Administrative Templates\Windows Components\Delivery Optimization** and set **Max Cache Age** to **604800** (7 days) or more (up to 30 days).

-To do this with MDM, go to **./Device/Vendor/MSFT/Policy/Config/DeliveryOptimization/** and set [DOMaxCacheAge](/windows/client-management/mdm/policy-csp-deliveryoptimization#domaxcacheage) to 7 or more (up to 30 days).
+Using MDM, go to **./Device/Vendor/MSFT/Policy/Config/DeliveryOptimization/** and set [DOMaxCacheAge](/windows/client-management/mdm/policy-csp-deliveryoptimization#domaxcacheage) to 7 or more (up to 30 days).

 [Learn more](delivery-optimization-test.md) about Delivery Optimization testing scenarios.